circuscode/mathilda/readme.txt

 = 0.10 "Deadshot" =
 * June 2018
 * Feature: Support of Tweet Galleries
+* Bugfix: URL Rendering (if more as 1 Link is included)

 = 0.9 "Renee Montoya" =
 * April 2018